What is Naloxone?

 Lompoc Valley Medical Center Emergency Department

-24-hour emergency care and Naloxone distribution.
+24-hour emergency care and Naloxone (NARCAN) distribution.
 LVMC's Emergency Department is a distribution site for Naloxone.
-People at risk of an opioid-related overdose, or a person who is a family member, friend or anyone in a position to assist a person at risk, may go to LVMC's Emergency Department and request a free box of Naloxone.
+People at risk of an opioid-related overdose, or a person who is a family member, friend or anyone in a position to assist a person at risk., may go to LVMC's Emergency Department and request a free box of Naloxone.
 That person must be willing to learn the basic elements of overdose prevention and how to administer Naloxone nasally.
-Naloxone is distributed for Free.
+Naloxone is distributed for free.

 (805) 737-3333